 Burkina Faso's largest airport is in the capital city of Ouagadougou—quite literally, as it's located just a mile from the city center.
 Air Burkina, the country's national carrier, is based here, while international airlines like Air France, Royal Air Maroc, Ethiopian Airlines, and Turkish fly routes here.
 Given its proximity to the city center, there's no room for the airport to expand, so there's a new facility being built some 19 miles from Ouagadougou in the village of Donsin.

 - Location: 4 miles southeast of Douala city center

 - Pros: A variety of international routes

-- Cons: Still in need of infrastructure upgrades, despite renovations from 2016 to 2019
+- Cons: Still in need of infrastructure upgrades

 - Ground Transportation: Taxis are available 24 hours a day, and there's also a public bus.
 Hotels provide mini-buses, too.